-You can limit where root can log on by restricting it to a specific set of terminals.
-To do this, edit the contents of the /etc/securetty file.
+You can limit where the root user can log on by restricting him to a specific set of terminals.
+To do this, edit /etc/securetty file.

-All devices you want to allow root to log in from should be listed in the file.
+Any device the root need to log in from should be listed in the file.

-It is recommend allowing root login only on one terminal and forcing all other logins to be a non-root user and if required use su to gain root privileges.
+It is preferable allowing root login only on one terminal and forcing all other logins to be a non-root user and if required use su to gain root privileges.

 Password aging enables you to specify a period of time for which a password is valid.
-After the time period has expired, so that will force the user to enter a new password.
-This has the benefit of ensuring passwords are changed regularly and that a password that is stolen, cracked or known by somebody.
+After the period has expired, the user will have to enter a new password.
+This has the advantage of ensuring passwords are changed regularly.

 There are two ways to achieve that, the first way is by command line using the change command like this: